cocos3d/cocos3d/README.md

 cocos2d & OpenGL Version Compatibility
 -----------------------------------------

-cocos3d under iOS and Android is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.
+cocos3d under iOS and Android is compatible with `cocos2d` `3.x` and `cocos2d` `2.1`, for
+using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-cocos3d under OSX is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.
+cocos3d under OSX is compatible with `cocos2d` `3.x` and `cocos2d` `2.1`, for using
+programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.

-When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use the `cocos2d 2.1` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use the `cocos2d 1.1` version.
+When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use the `cocos2d` `3.x` or `cocos2d 2.1` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use the `cocos2d 1.1` version.

 Because of this, you cannot mix the use of fixed and programmable pipelines within a single app.
 However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including the included `cocos2d-library-iOS` and `cocos2d-library-OSX` static library projects):

-1. Delete the reference to the *cocos2d* group in the Xcode Project Navigator panel.
-If you are using the cocos2d static library, you will find this group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+1. Delete the reference to the *cocos2d* and *cocos2d-chipmunk* groups in the Xcode Project Navigator panel.
+If you are using the cocos2d static library, you will find these groups in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 2. Run the `install-cocos3d.sh` script again and identify the new version of cocos2d to be linked.
-   Keep in mind that you must link `cocos2d 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
+   Keep in mind that you must link `cocos2d` `3.x` or `cocos2d 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
 3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
 If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
-When prompted for the target to add the source code to, select the `cocos2d-library-iOS` target.
+When prompted for the target to add the source code to, select the `cocos2d-library-iOS` or `cocos2d-library-OSX` target.
+4. Add the newly linked cocos2d-chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
+If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+When prompted for the target to add the source code to, select the `ObjectiveChipmunk` target.
+6. `cocos2d` `3.x` uses ARC. `cocos2d` `2.1` and `cocos2d` `1.1` do not.
+You must set the
+   approprite compiler build setting to ensure the compiler will use the correct technique.
+	1. Select the `cocos2d` target in your project settings.
+If you are using the cocos2d static library, you will find the `cocos2d` target in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+	2. Select the `Build Settings` tab.
+	3. Locate the **Objective-C Automatic Reference Counting** (aka `CLANG_ENABLE_OBJC_ARC`) setting for the `cocos2d` target.
+If you are now linking to `cocos2d` `3.x`, set this property to `YES`.
+If you are now linking to `cocos2d` `2.1` or `cocos2d` `1.1`, set this property to NO. Make sure you change only the setting for the `cocos2d` target within your project.
+Do not change the setting for the Xcode project itself.
+7. If you have already built the app using the old version of `cocos2d`, delete the contents of your `~/Library/Developer/Xcode/DerivedData` folder, and restart Xcode.

 At the time of this release, the current stable version of cocos2d is `2.1`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
 To build